laserpants/impromptu-react-sidemenu/README.md

 #### Font Awesome

+This project is distributed with Font Awesome.
 [Font Awesome](http://fontawesome.io/) is created and maintained by Dave Gandy.
 Fonts licensed under SIL OFL 1.1.
-Code licensed under MIT License.
+Code licensed under the MIT License.